mistakia/nano-community/README.md

 **Topics**

-Content can be tagged to a topic, to allow for members to easily explore past discussions around a certain topic.
-Each topic will have a neutral,concise, and high-level summary along with supporting & opposition arguements, and links to all past comments.
+Content can be tagged to a topic to allow for members to easily explore past discussions around a certain topic.
+Each topic will have a neutral, concise, and high-level summary along with supporting & opposing arguments, and links to all past comments.
 Topics exist to easily point new members to past conversations as new members will naturally think of things already discussed by past members.

 ```
 |-- spam